Dunescape is a contemporary self-catering property adjacent to the

 The front door is within a sheltered porch way which represents a

 ‘dogleg’.
-Porch area is well lit.
+Porch area is well lit, with a motion-sensor operated light.
 The front door is 93cm wide and

 opens inwards towards the house.
 There is a 6cm high threshold at the

 front door.
 The space directly inside the front door is 1m32 x 97cm in

 area and is carpeted with coconut matting.
 There is a door from this